 Why Should You Eat a Pre-Run Snack?

 If you are running before breakfast, a pre-run snack serves the purpose of topping off your body’s carbohydrate stores.
 The overnight fast of sleeping can deplete up to half of your glycogen (stored carbohydrate), so a snack gives a boost of mental and physical energy for your run.
 The carbs from your snack will prevent any bonking or sluggishness on your run.
+You want to find a small snack that you can eat right before you start running; sports nutrition products such as bars, chews, or waffles can be highly beneficial, since they are made to be easily digested.

 Pre-Run Snack Ideas